ssawchenko/jekyllblog/_posts/2014-04-01-How-to-know-when-the-screen-is-on.md

 // 2.
 Define an instance of the BroadcastReceiver private ScreenBroadcastReciever mScreenReceiver;

 // 3.
-Instantiate and register the BroadcastReceiver in onCreate
+Instantiate and register the BroadcastReceiver
+// Note: In onCreate because I am doing this from within a Service
+// If registering from an Activity it would be best to place this in onResume.
 @Override
 public void onCreate() {
 	// Setup and register receiver filtering on our two Intents